Hundreds of deaths could be linked to Northwest heat wave

 "Vancouver has never experienced heat like this, and sadly dozens of people are dying because of it,” Vancouver police Sgt.
 Steve Addison said in a statement.

 Oregon health officials said more than 60 deaths have been tied to the heat, with the state’s largest county, Multnomah, blaming the weather for 45 deaths since temperatures spiked Friday.
-More than a dozen deaths in Washington state have been linked to the heat, a number that was expected to rise.
+At least 20 deaths in Washington state have been linked to the heat, a number that was expected to rise.

 The heat wave was caused by what meteorologists described as a dome of high pressure over the Northwest and worsened by human-caused climate change, which is making such extreme weather events more likely and more intense.
 Seattle, Portland and many other cities broke all-time heat records, with temperatures in some places reaching above 115 degrees Fahrenheit (46 Celsius).